Ecovac Services / Projects / Treatability Studies /

 The purpose of this treatability test was to simulate in-situ remediation of highly viscous coal tar (Protar 2000) and to compare various remedial scenarios to determine the most effective and economical approach for in-situ coal tar remediation.
 Protar 2000 is a refined coal tar produced from high temperature coke oven tars.
 It is dark dense non-aqueous liquid (DNAPL) whose specific gravity is approximately 1.20 and viscosity is 2,500 centipoises (c.p.).

 A fine grain sand derived from a fluvial/alluvial derived site was used during the treatability study.
 The sand samples were spiked with Protar 2000 to at least 20% NAPL residual saturation level (at least 20% of effective porosity was saturated with the NAPL).
-Ten different remedial approaches were simulated in the column tests, consisting of various formulations of surfactants and biosolvents combined with dual-phase/multi-phase extraction SURFAC® and COSOLV®.
+Ten different remedial approaches were simulated in the column tests, consisting of various formulations of surfactants and biosolvents combined with dual-phase/multi-phase extraction SURFAC® and SOLV-IT®.

 Treatbility Testing Results Summary